ShipBob vs Fulfillment By Amazon (FBA): Pricing, Features & What’s Best

 Since it’s owned and operated by Amazon, FBA functions differently than most fulfillment providers.
 It’s designed to serve and prioritize Amazon customers, so multichannel orders don’t receive the same affordability or special services.
 If you’re an Amazon seller, FBA offers many competitive advantages that can help your business succeed.

-ShipBob’s services and platform are built to work well for any sales channel—but the company can’t fulfill Amazon Prime orders, so it’s best for non-Amazon sellers.
+ShipBob’s services and platform are built to work well for any sales channel, but the company can’t fulfill Amazon Prime orders, so it’s best for non-Amazon sellers.

 To find more fulfillment options that fit your business, visit WarehousingAndFulfillment.com.
-It’s a brokerage service that matches you up with compatible providers, and it’s completely free to use.
+It’s a brokerage service that matches you with compatible providers, and it’s completely free to use.